 Radiation therapy for head and neck cancer can severely damage the salivary glands, often causing permanent dryness.
 Even low doses of radiation can cause temporary drying.

 Less common causes of dry mouth include bodywide (systemic) disorders.
-Dry mouth is very common among people with Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune rheumatic disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
-White blood cells can infiltrate and damage... read more .
+Dry mouth is very common among people with Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune connective tissue disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
+White blood cells can infiltrate... read more .
 Some people with diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more or HIV infection Human Immunodeficiency Virus (HIV) Infection have problems with dry mouth.
+Symptoms of diabetes may... read more or HIV infection Human Immunodeficiency Virus (HIV) Infection have problems with dry mouth.

 Evaluation of Dry Mouth